Mühlviertler Hasenjagd: Background

 On 2 March 1944, Field Marshal Wilhelm Keitel issued a decree (Aktion Kugel—"Operation Bullet") stating that escaped Soviet officers were to be taken to Mauthausen concentration camp and shot.
 Pursuant to this order 5,700 Soviet officers were apprehended and deported to Mauthausen.
 Some were shot immediately, and others imprisoned in Block 20, which was separated from the rest of the camp by a fence 2.5 meters high, on top of which was barbed wire.
 Along the perimeter there were three towers with machine guns.
 Prisoners of this block were not registered in the camp records and received a quarter of the food of other prisoners.
-The block was never heated, and lacked windows and bunks.
 In the winter, before the prisoners were driven inside, the SS hosed the floor with water and forced prisoners to lie down and allow the SS men to walk on them to avoid getting their boots dirty.
 Soviet POWs imprisoned in the barracks were forced to spend all day doing "exercise" – non-stop running around the block or crawling.
 Prisoners referred to it as the "death barracks" (Todesblock).

 The maximum population at any one time was around 1,800, but 10 to 20 people died each day.
 By the end of January, about 570 prisoners remained alive.